-European Commission Vice-President Frans Timmermans has called climate action “the defining task for our generation.”
-Responsible for the European Green Deal, a hallmark of cooperation that aims to make the 27 EU countries carbon neutral by 2050, Timmermans is orchestrating Europe’s “man-on-the-moon moment” – turning climate action into a strategy for economic growth and setting the pace for energy transitions around the world.
+European Commission Vice-President Frans Timmermans is orchestrating Europe’s “man-on-the-moon moment” – turning climate action into a Green Deal strategy for economic growth and setting the pace for energy transitions around the world.

 Frans Timmermans’ mission is to transform the energy systems in Europe.
 Like Franklin D. Roosevelt’s New Deal for combatting the deep economic depression in the Unites States in the 1930s, Timmermans’ European Green Deal aims for an unprecedented socioeconomic change: Europe will be climate neutral by 2050.
 The deal is designed to keep the European Union as prosperous as ever – even improve the quality of life for its citizens – by making the fight against climate change a winning economic growth strategy.
 Even now, with the world facing a pandemic-induced recession, Timmermans avers, the energy transition is the road to economic recovery.

 Timmermans has since been working on the political basis for the energy transition.
 In March 2020, the Commission proposed the EU Climate Law, to make the Green Deal’s target for a carbon-neutral Europe by 2050 legally binding.
 “The European Climate Law,” said Timmermans at the law’s presentation in March, “is also a message to our international partners that this is the year to raise global ambition together, in the pursuit of our shared Paris Agreement goals.”